domsson/succade/README.md

 # What's missing?

-- Lots of testing to find and fix bugs
 - Support for clickable areas
 - Support for fonts
 - Support for underlines
 - Support for multiple bars
 - Support for multiple monitors
+- Lots of testing to find and fix bugs
+- Refactoring / cleaning up

 # Dependencies